November 26 - November 28

 Further information and the registration form will be available on the conference website.

-The 2018 Postgraduate Workshop is being coordinated by Leonardo Milani.
+The 2018 Postgraduate Workshop will be held on the 25th of November, and is being coordinated by Leonardo Milani.
 Details will be announced closer to the conference.